How to Stay Motivated for Exercise After Bariatric Surgery

 Build a Routine

-• Exercising at the same time each day
+• Exercise at the same time each day to build the habit

-• Working out with a friend or family member
+• Work out with a friend or family member for accountability

 Seek Support When Needed